Nikon D3, 14-24mm, ISO 200, ƒ/14, 1/250 [Lighting Diagram below]

 To me, the most significant change is in those black robes.
 Anytime I use to flash the shadow to highlight, the difference is minimal.
 So while it looks like a more excellent dynamic range, it is the opposite.
 The strobes help fill in the shadows and bring the exposure closer to a four or five-stop content rather than the ten stops often in daylight scenes outside.

 Here is a photo I took of bowling with a point-and-shoot Panasonic DMC-TZ5.
-I love the camera, and it had a great Zeiss lens.
+I love the camera, and it has a great Zeiss lens.
 ISO limit up to about 1600.

 It is the type of photo most people will get at the bowling alley during cosmic bowling without a flash.

 I shot this of my daughter bowling a few years ago with the Nikon 14-24mm lens at 14mm.
-The flash and I are close to my daughter bowling.
+The Flash and I are close to my daughter’s bowling.
 The flash is about 45º to my left.
 I panned, and the shutter was dragging.

 I set the camera on Aperture priority and the flash to slow sync to pick up on all the ambient light.
 The panning action created the streaks you see across the image.

-Because the flash is so close to the subject and exposure is set by TTL [Through The Lens] metering, it shuts off and is just winking a light.
-The camera shutter remains open, picking up the available light in the background, so it doesn’t go black.
+Because the flash is so close to the subject and exposure is set by TTL [Through The Lens] metering, it shuts off and winks a light.
+The camera shutter remains open, picking up the available light in the background so it doesn’t go black.

 The cool thing about using Slow Sync on the flash is I am capturing the room’s atmosphere, and the flash is putting light on the subject’s face.
-Just look at that first photo here, and you will see they would be a silhouette without the flash.
+Look at that first photo here; they would be a silhouette without the flash.

-My suggestion is to go and try this with your friends.
+My suggestion is that you try this with your friends.
 Go to a Cosmic Bowling Night and have some fun.
 I can tell you will enjoy the images for years to come.

 More off-camera flash posts: